apache/iceberg/site/docs/spark-structured-streaming.md

 to maintain.
 We encourage having trigger interval 1 minute at minimum, and increase the interval if you encounter issues.

-### Retain recent metadata files in Hadoop catalog

-If you are using HadoopCatalog, you may want to enable `write.metadata.delete-after-commit.enabled` in the table properties, and reduce `write.metadata.previous-versions-max` as well (if necessary) to retain only specific number of metadata files.

-Please refer the [table write properties](/configuration/#write-properties) for more details.
+Please read through the [Structured Streaming Programming Guide](http://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) if you're not familiar with configuring batch interval yet.

 ### Expire old snapshots

-You may want to run [expireSnapshots()](/javadoc/master/org/apache/iceberg/Table.html#expireSnapshots--) periodically to prune the old version of snapshots, which reduces the size of metadata file, as well as cleans up data files and manifest files which are no longer referenced.
+Run [expireSnapshots()](/javadoc/master/org/apache/iceberg/Table.html#expireSnapshots--) regularly to prune the old version of snapshots, which reduces the size of metadata file, as well as cleans up data files and manifest files which are no longer referenced.

 For example, below code executes expiring snapshots which are older than 1 day.